JasonShen-SH/prune_mase/group3.md

 ## Overall Pipeline

-It mainly consists of four parts: **pruning, quantization, training, and Huffman Coding**.
+It mainly consists of four parts: **Pruning, Quantization, Training, and Huffman Coding**.

-Each part is implemented by an independent pass in the transform, you can flexibly select and combine passes as needed.
+Each part is implemented by an independent pass within <code>transform.py</code>, you can flexibly select and combine passes as needed.

 The following is our pipeline: